decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ### Peer2 sends a message

-First the peer2 creates and encodes a package that contains its own paths, so all the peers obay that rule.
+First the peer2 creates and encodes a package that contains its own paths, so all the peers obey that rule.

 Paths for Peer2
 ```mermaid